katherinekarababas/sodapop-em/README.md

 # sodapop
-Tools for neutron star population modeling and inference with gravitational-wave observations.
+Tools for neutron star population modeling and inference with gravitational-wave and electromagnetic observations.

 ### Scripts